mapme-initiative/mapme.forest/README.md

+**About**

+The mapme.forest package helps you to understand past deforestation dynamics around the world.
+Next to calculating areal statistics about the amount of deforestation in a given space, the tool provides you with the ability to calculate a high number of common fragmentation statistics of a given landscape.

 **Tutorial**

-The tutorial for the usage of the **mapme.forest package** can be found [here](https://tutorials-mapme.test.sixmarkets.net/).
-You can find installation instructions below.
+The tutorial for the usage of the **mapme.forest package** can be found [here](https://mapme-initiative.github.io/mapme.forest/).
+Please visit this page in order to get to know the API of mapme.forest.

-**Usage**

-The installation and usage of this package depends on the SDMTools package which currently no longer is hosted on CRAN.
-However, it can be installed from Rforge using this command:

-`install.packages('SDMTools', repos = 'http://rforge.net/', source = TRUE)`

-Alternativley, it can also be installed from GitHub using:

-`devtools::install_github("jjvanderwal/SDMTools")`

-It is the GitHub version of the package which is going to be installed when the SDMTools dependency is not met on a machine during installation of the ForestIndicator packages.
+**Installation under Linux**

-The ForestIndicators package can then be installed by using the `devtools` package by entering the following command:
+The mapme.forest package can then be installed by using the `remotes` package by entering the following command:

-`devtools::install_github("openkfw/mapme.forest")`.
+`remotes::install_github("mapme-initiative/mapme.forest")`.

 Additionally, we ship this package with a Dockerfile which can be used to run the packages and its dependencies as a container.
 When `cd`ing into the repository,  building and running the image is as simple as: